Take a Quick Look

 You’ll study the impact of political, economic, and social trends, crafting recommendations, strategies, and arguments to influence global and domestic law and policy.
-In the Executive Program, you’ll attend weekend residencies every other month in Boston, affording you the opportunity to complete your course work and doctoral thesis in 24 months.
+In the Executive Program, you’ll attend weekend residencies twice a quarter in Boston, affording you the opportunity to complete your coursework and doctoral thesis in 24 months.
 And with the guidance of our expert faculty, you’ll design and execute a personalized plan of inquiry to study and address the public policy issues you care about most.

 - Our executive program is designed for working professionals with 10 years of experience and can be completed in two years

-- Hybrid format with classes meeting every other month on ground, and online learning throughout the rest of the year
+- Hybrid format with classes meeting twice a quarter on ground, and online learning throughout the rest of the year

 - Cohort learning model allows students to cultivate a network of friends and colleagues from a myriad of industries, ages, and experiences

-- Residencies every other month offer students the advantages of interactive learning without the restrictions of a traditional doctoral program
+- Residencies twice a quarter offer students the advantages of interactive learning without the restrictions of a traditional doctoral program

-- In addition to the residencies in Boston, students participate in one three-day residency in Washington, D.C., in their first year and one international four-day residency in their second year.
+- In addition to the residencies in Boston, students participate in one three-day residency in Washington, D.C. and one international four-day residency.
 Students participate in a mixture of sessions that include guest lecturers from various elected officials and public policy advocates, as well as excursions to places that play key roles in policy-making

 - Past guest speakers have included Supreme Court Justices Sonia Sotomayor, Samuel Alito, and Clarence Thomas; congressional journalists from CNN, NPR, Buzzfeed, and Politico; Marty Baron, executive editor of the Washington Post; Representative Joseph Kennedy III; Lonnie Bunch, director of the National Museum of African American History and Culture; Mason Dunn, executive director of the Massachusetts Transgender Political Coalition; and Dr. Victor Dzau, president of the National Academy of Medicine